urikalish/ynet-chrome-ext/README.md

 # ynet-ext
-Chrome extension for Ynet, removing all ads, and rearranging content blocks.
+Chrome extension for Ynet, removing all ads.